 We illustrate an example posterior in Figure 1.3, where we have conditioned our prior from Figure 1.2 on three exact observations.
-As the plotting conventions
+As the which specifies the process.
+The distributions on the right-hand side are known: the posterior on φ is in (1.9), and the posterior on φ given the exact function values φ can be found by computing their joint prior (1.8) and conditioning.

 9 The given expression sweeps some details under the rug.
-A careful derivation of the posterior process proceeds by finding the posterior of an arbitrary finite-dimensional vector $\phi = f(\mathbf{x})$:
+A careful derivation of the posterior process proceeds by finding the posterior of an arbitrary finite-dimensional vector \$\phi{} = f(x{}):\$